 Do you accept advertising?

-Yes, organizations and businesses whose missions and practices are in alignment with Alt Ed Austin’s values are welcomed and encouraged to place ads on this site as a Sponsoring Partner.
-For more information, see our advertising policies, procedures, and current rates here.
+Yes, organizations and businesses whose missions and practices are in alignment with Alt Ed Austin’s values are welcomed and encouraged to place ads on this site as Sponsoring Partners.
+For more information, see our advertising policies, procedures, sizes, and current rates here.